dlt-hub/dlt/docs/website/blog/2024-05-14-rest-api-source-client.md

 ### Configuration Checklist: Before getting started

-We will use GitHub’s API as an example.
+We will use GitHub’s API as an example. #

+We will link to examples also in this [Colab tutorial demo](https://colab.research.google.com/drive/1qnzIM2N4iUL8AOX1oBUypzwoM3Hj5hhG#scrollTo=SCr8ACUtyfBN&forceEdit=true&sandboxMode=true)

 1. Collect your api url and endpoints:
     - An URL is the base of the request, for example: `https://api.github.com/`.